Which vaccines during pregnancy are recommended and which ones should I avoid?

 See more Expert Answers

 - AskMayoExpert.
 Vaccination before, during, and after pregnancy.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2016.
+Mayo Clinic; 2019.